uPortal-Project/uportal-project.github.io/governance/meetings/uportal-steering-committee-2019-01-02.md

 We will look at ways to facilitate collaboration and discussion around the uPortal roadmap before and during the summit.
 After the summit we will post a summary of the roadmap that is easily accessible from the uPortal documentation.

 ## uPortal Steering Committee priorities for 2019
-The uPSC faciliates work beyond the uPortal codebase itself.
+The uPSC facilitates work beyond the uPortal codebase itself.
 This year the committee intends to focus on improving communication.
 Specific areas include:
 * Improving the web presence on the [uPortal website](https://www.apereo.org/projects/uportal)
 * Creating high level materials that will help decision makers understand the value of both adopting uPortal and participating in the community
 * Moving remaining valuable content from the uPortal wiki to GitHub pages and archive the rest